nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Summary of entries : `summary [mo/MONTH]`

-1. View a summary of all entires
+1. Summarise of all entries in the currently shown list
    * Examples: `summary`
      * Expected: <br/>
        Financials Summarized <br/>
        Total Expenditure: 154.40 <br/>
        Total Income: 150.00 <br/>
        Total Balance: -4.40 <br/>
-2. View a summary of all entires the specified month
+2. Summarise of all entries the specified month
     * Examples: `summary mo/2022-09`
-    * Expected: A summary of entries in September 2022: `Total amount spent in September 2022: $37.70`
+    * Expected: <br/>
+      Financials Summarized <br/>
+      Total Expenditure: 80.40 <br/>
+      Total Income: 50.00 <br/>
+      Total Balance: -30.40 <br/>
 * Provides a financial summary recorded by the user in a month.
 The month refers to the month that is displayed to the user.
-* The `MONTH` field is optional, if no month is specified, the application displays the current month.
+* The `MONTH` field is optional, if no month is specified, the application displays the summary for all entries.

 ### View entries by category : `view t/ENTRY_TYPE g/GRAPH_TYPE`